Reds vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Reds have a record of 4-2.
+- In seven games as the underdog over the last 10 matchups, the Reds have a record of 5-2.

-- The Reds have put together a 1-1-0 record against the spread over their past 10 matchups (oddsmakers set runlines in two of those games).
+- The Reds have not covered a spread in any of their past 10 games (one of those contests had a spread).

 Explore More About This Game